Bylaws of the Green Party of Manitoba

 The treasurer shall be responsible for the financial affairs, records, and accounts of the Party and regularly present financial information to council.
 S/he shall also present both a written financial statement and annual budget to the GPM annual convention.

-The secretary shall be responsible for all written and other records of the Party, including the maintaining of the Party’s minutes, resolutions, and internal Party and Manitoba Legislative Assembly election results, but excepting those records required by law to be kept by the treasurer or Chief Financial Officer.
+The secretary shall be responsible for all written and other records of the Party, including the maintaining of the Party’s minutes, resolutions, and internal Party and Manitoba Legislative Assembly election results, but excepting those records required by law to be kept by the treasurer or Financial Officer.
 It will be the responsibility of the secretary to update and reprint the constitution in a timely fashion to incorporate constitutional amendments adopted by the membership.
 It will also be the responsibility of the secretary to compile all administrative directives adopted at a general meeting and add them to standing document entitled “Green Party of Manitoba Administrative Directives”, noting the date of adoption by the membership.

 Membership Development Co-ordinator

 The membership co-ordinator shall be responsible for maintaining the Party’s membership registry and database of supporters.
 S/he shall co-ordinate the work of the party’s membership development committee and guide the committee in developing and implementing: a) membership recruitment and retention programs; and b) work with the communications committee on various in-reach strategies to communicate effectively with the Party membership.

 Election Planning Co-ordinator

 The election planning co-ordinator shall be responsible for guiding the Party in developing and maintaining constituency associations, organizing election training schools, assisting with candidate recruitment and nomination, and other election readiness activities.
 In election years, the election planning co-ordinator will function as the Party’s central campaign chair.

 Members at large must attend at least 50% of executive council meetings and perform duties as assigned to them by executive council.